qmk/qmk_firmware/keyboards/xiudi/xd75/keymaps/raoeus/readme.md

 # RAOEUS Layout for the XD75

-This layout is based on the Preonic layout.
+This layout is based on the Preonic layout, but with an additional numpad on the right.
 I have also added a stenography layer for use with Plover.

 To compile this XD75 keymapping, please run `make xiudi/xd75:raoeus`

+To compile _and_ flash, please run `make xiudi/xd75:raoeus:flash`

     /* QWERTY
      * .--------------------------------------------------------------------------------------------------------------------------------------.